rohitgang/rohitgang.github.io/_posts/2019-05-03-frauddetect.md

 title: "Fraud detection using Random Forest"
 date: 2019-05-03
 tags: [maching learning, data science]
-header:
-    image: "/images/cluster.png"
-excerpt: "KMeans clustering"
+excerpt: "Fraud Detection"
 ---

 This summer I was determined to learn machine learning algorithms.
 As one of the first projects, I took up Credit Card Fraud Detection.
 The data used for this is retrieved from Kaggle.

 When I looked at the data, I realised that the data was heavily PCA'd.
-I did get rid of nan values in the dataset.
+I did get rid of nan values in the dataset.[PCA'd dataset](/images/pca.jpg) As you can see, there are not correlations between the dataset.
 I replaced the nan's with the average of that column.
 I used scikit learn's random forest classification model to predict the transaction as either a fraud and not fraud.
 But before doing that, I checked the composition of my data.
 I realised that 98% of the transactions were classsified as non-fraud.
 Running a classification model on such a dataset would result in all or most of the transactions being classified as non-fraud due to the imbalance.
 To oversome this, I undersampled the majority class (non-fraud) using the sample method of pandas.DataFrame.(insert resampled data image)